 - stored cylinders need to be suitably restrained and their valves protected from impact damage

-Although oxygen is necessary for life and is an essential ingredient in controlled burning, such as in a gas fire or oxy-fuel gas welding and cutting, its misuse can lead to serious consequences.
-Materials that ordinarily will burn only slowly will burn very vigorously in an oxygen-enriched atmosphere.
-Others such as greases and oils may burst into flames in this kind of atmosphere.
+Although oxygen is necessary for life and is an essential ingredient in controlled burning, such as in a gas fire or oxy-fuel gas welding, its presence in higher than normal concentrations can lead to serious consequences.
+Materials that ordinarily burn slowly will burn vigorously in an oxygen-enriched atmosphere.
+Greases and oils may burst into flames in this kind of atmosphere.
 As well as the precautions outlined above for flammable gases, the following points should be remembered:

 - never use oxygen instead of compressed air

-- never use oxygen to sweeten the air in a working area or confined space
+- never use oxygen to improve air in a working area or confined space

 Some products contain chemicals, such as organic peroxides, which can explode if they are not stored and handled correctly.
 Other substances can react vigorously with incompatible materials or contaminants.
 For example, oxidising chemicals can cause flammable materials to ignite, and some substances, such as sodium, react violently with water and can ignite.
 The following points need to be considered:

 - storage and process temperatures may need to be carefully controlled to prevent dangerous decomposition or reaction